 Since most of the maintenance work is lighter, it is easy to set up.
 Line maintenance includes;

-- Minor repairs that don’t need vast disassembly and can be completed by simple means.
+- Minor repairs that don’t need vast disassembly and can be completed by simple means with the use of specialist aircraft tools.

 - Defect rectification.